 0

 Step 6

 Note in the distance I left a streak of blue across the water.
 This is where a wake or wind has broken the surface reflection.
-I continue to work on the reflections using a smaller round brush to [...]
+I continue to work on […]

+0